microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDeviceRegisteredUser.md

 ```

 ## Description
-the Get-EntraBetaDeviceRegisteredUser cmdlet gets a registered user for an Azure Active Directory device.
+The Get-EntraBetaDeviceRegisteredUser cmdlet gets a registered user for an Azure Active Directory device.

 ## Examples